 A guide to gaming headset apps: Razer, HyperX, Corsair, and more

-Whether you’re a gamer who needs something easy to set up a team chat with, or you’ve unexpectedly found yourself confined to Zoom calls for almost a year, you’ve probably tried to figure out a decent communication setup.
-However, it’s daunting to buy a microphone, an interface, and a nice pair of headphones, and figure out how to configure it all—it can be expensive too.
-Conversely, gaming headsets are cheap, include headphones and a mic, and most of time they’re relatively simple to use.
+Whether you’re a gamer who needs something easy to set up a team chat with or you’ve unexpectedly found yourself confined to Zoom calls for almost a year, you’ve probably tried to figure out a decent communication setup.
+However, it’s daunting to buy a microphone, an interface, and a nice pair of headphones and figure out how to configure it all—it can be expensive, too.
+Conversely, gaming headsets are cheap, include headphones and a mic, and most of the time, they’re relatively simple to use.

-Editor’s note: This post was updated on January 16, 2023 to include information on the Logitech G Hub mobile app.
+Editor’s note: This post was updated on January 22, 2025, to ensure the timeliness of the information within.

 What to know about gaming headset apps